-But despite its simplicity, weโve picked up a few tips and tricks along the way that make melt-and-pour soap even easier.
+But despite its simplicity, we’ve picked up a few tips and tricks along the way that make melt-and-pour soap even easier.
+Here’s our complete guide to using melt-and-pour soap.

-Guide to Using Melt-and-Pour Soap
+DIY Guide to Using Melt-and-Pour Soap

-What is Melt-and-Pour Soap?
+What is melt-and-pour soap?

-Soap base, also known as melt-and-pour soap, is simply pre-made soap that you can melt down, add scent and colorants to, and let harden using your own molds.
-Itโs an easy way to make customized soap at home without handling some of the more caustic chemicals (like lye) or purchasing safety gear.
+Melt-and-pour soap, also known as soap base, is simply pre-made soap that you can melt down in the microwave, add scent and colorants to, and let harden using your own molds.

 Melt-and-Pour Soap Bases